cultureandempire/cultureandempire.github.io/cande.md

 The slippery slope goes one way.
 From drug dealers to growers, and small time dealers.
 From gangs to anyone who has been in prison or lives in a poor neighborhood.
 From terrorists to political activists and campaigners, and eventually anyone who threatens the establishment.

-Society has largely tolerated wire-tapping because the security services only targeted "foreign terror threats".
+Society has largely tolerated wire-tapping because the security services only targeted "foreign terror threats."
 Parallel construction (aka, "intelligence washing") tries to maintain that pretense.
 However, as "anti-terrorist" intelligence is used more and more in straight-forward criminal cases, we'll see the term "domestic terrorism" expand.
 Eventually the pretense will collapse and it will be clear that the security services are focused on political dissidence above all.

 ## The Bogeyman Cometh